haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-new-product-attribute.md

 {% endhighlight %}
 {% endcollapsible %}

-## Step 2 Create an InstallData script
+## 步骤2.Create an InstallData script

 Next, we need to create the InstallData script.
 Because adding an attribute technically adds records into several tables, such as `eav_attribute` and `catalog_eav_attribute,` this is data manipulation, not a schema change.